spiffe/spiffe.io/content/docs/latest/spire-helm-charts-hardened-advanced/nested-spire.md

 ### SPIRE Controller Manager

 Node registration management can be done either manually or by the SPIRE Controller Manager but not both.

-External facing SPIRE Servers should have the Controller Manager disabled.
+If you need join tokens, see the usage [here](../../spire-helm-charts-hardened-about/identifiers/#join-tokens)

 When multiple charts are installed at the same time with it enabled, they must use different classes.
 This is setup by default.
 Do not override without understanding the situation.